Clopixol; Clopixol Depot; Clopixol-Acuphase

 - A very bad and sometimes deadly health problem called neuroleptic malignant syndrome (NMS) may happen.
 Call your doctor right away if you have any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or are sweating a lot.

 - It is used to treat schizophrenia.
-It may take 6 weeks to see the full effect.

 - If you have an allergy to zuclopenthixol or any other part of this drug.